hithereiamaliff/malaysiantourguide-commentarypractice/On-Coach Commentary/penang-coach-tour-guide.md

 - Known for its famous roti canai stalls

 #### POIs on Transfer Road:

+- **Majestic Theatre**
+  - Historic cinema dating back to pre-WWII era
+  - Example of early entertainment venues in Penang
+  - Architectural landmark with distinctive facade

+- **Batek Lah Collection**
+  - Specializes in batik products
+  - Showcase of Malaysian textile arts
+  - Traditional crafts in contemporary context

+- **Maliia Bakery**
+  - One of the oldest bakeries in Penang
+  - Local bakery with Malaysian-style baked goods, including Bengali bread
+  - Example of fusion between Western baking and local flavors

 - **Transfer Road Roti Canai**
   - Iconic street food spot operating since the 1930s
   - Known for authentic Indian-Muslim flatbread